blaidev/LevelImposter/README.md

 - Support for Other Mods
 - Support for the Airship update

+THIS BUILD
+- Support for the cosmicube update

 ## How to Install
 ### Run a Map
 1. Install [BepInEx](https://docs.reactor.gg/docs/basic/install_bepinex)